Ahmad791/Fursa_devops/README.md

 Alternatively if you want to test it without making a jar every time you can just run:

     cd Homework2/demo && ./mvnw spring-boot:run

+Homework3-------------

+In Homework 3 we were asked to make a flask app and connect it to a redis database, each in their own container running on the same docker using docker-compose.
+Putting all this in CI/CD cycle using jenkins and publishing the container on Dockerhub.